bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitTrapeze.md

 ## Encoding of the functional

-The functional is encoded in the composite type [`PeriodicOrbitTrapProblem`](@ref).
+The functional is encoded in the composite type [`Trapeze`](@ref).
 See the link for more information, in particular on how to access the underlying functional, its jacobian and other matrices related to it like $A_\gamma, J_c$...

 ## Preconditioning